podestplatz/FreeCAD-blog/podestplatz.github.io/posts/dev-logs/index.rst

   :format: html

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**July 15th:** Today I mostly worked offline, and only published one commit.
+The `commit 3642e47`_ adds the feature that the color of a comment is blue if it references a viewpoint.
+Otherwise it will be drawn in black.

+Most of the work today, I did on the "SnapshotBar", as I call it.
+This shall be a collection of classes (comprised of model classes and view classes) that display small versions of the snapshots contained in the project.
+It shall present three snapshots in a row, and if more snapshots are present in the topic then a vertical scrollbar is available.

+However, I am currently still struggling with getting the images to show using a `QListView`.
+I tried returning a `QLabel` from `SnapshotModel.data()` into which already the desired picture is loaded, but it did not work that way.
+Hopefully I get it done by tomorrow.

 **July 14th:** Today also I did not work on the plugin.